 The big turn closed in and the waves and wind continued to rise, the cockpit got more frequently filled with water.
 The life-buoy and got loose and entangled itself in the 30m rope after the boat.
 “Should I attempt this at all?”- the question was racing constantly in my mind when I scouted the shore to get a glimpse of the conditions further in; white mist and breaking waves with occasional white explosions at the reefs.

 I turned, tacked and headed straight towards where a light-buoy supposedly was.
 It was not.
 Blue-screen on the navigation computer for the first time in two years.
 The nav-pad outside was so full of water that the screen was unusable.
-No nav data.
-I understand that the coarse is changing; the self-steering is not awake; shit.
+No navigational data.
+I understand that the coarse is changing; the wind wane is not awake; shit.
 A rope has entangled itself around the air vane, so tight I could not get it loose right away.
-I apply the autopilot and luckily steered fairly good.
+I apply the autopilot and luckily it steered fairly good.
 We were surfing at an impressive speed towards shore as the waves get even higher because of the gradually more shallow water.
 Down at the chart table, the computer reboots and are back in the game!
-But again, out coarse is wrong, headed straight for the rocks some hundred metres away, what now!?
+But again, wrong coarse, headed straight for the rocks some hundred metres away, what now!?
 The autopilot as having a nervous breakdown, probably water damage somewhere.
 Down to manual steering, and memory of the map.
 The wind was screaming in the rigging, and the stamps-sized sail (reefed fock) was flapping violently